ASD-Blueprint/desktop.gov.au/blueprint/abac/wdac-policy-creation.md

 Supplementary policies expand on the base policy and allow for whitelisting to be targeted to users and/or groups.
 Supplementary policies can contain both allow and deny rules.
 A supplementary policy is a base policy until it is linked as a supplementary policy to another base policy.

 Supplementary policies will not work on machines pre 1903.
 If you are deploying to pre 1903 machines they must be merged into the base policy.
-[Merge policy](hybrid-client-devices.html#wdac-policy---whitelisting-an-application) instructions are available in the hybrid client whitelisting section.
+[Merge policy](#merging-with-the-base-policy) instructions are available further below.

 #### Whitelisting an application